 First Advertisement for Microprocessor Appears

 The first advertisement for a microprocessor, the Intel 4004, appears in the journal Electronic News.
 The chip was designed by a four-person team at Intel, a start-up company founded by Gordon Moore and Robert Noyce a few years earlier.
-Intel engineers Federico Faggin, Ted Hoff, Stan Mazor, and Matushoshi Shima designed the 4004 while undertaking a custom circuit design for Busicom, a Japanese calculator maker.
+Intel engineers Federico Faggin, Ted Hoff, Stan Mazor, and Masatoshi Shima designed the 4004 while undertaking a custom circuit design for Busicom, a Japanese calculator maker.